Repository Structure

 • check_circle No install block → archive contents drop into the game root, skipping any bundled .openmods/ folder.

-• check_circle Both → custom-path wins for entries it covers; the rest fall under path.
+• check_circle Both → custom-path uses exact destinations for entries it covers; the rest fall under <path>/<mod name>/.

 info